buissonvalentin/CVApp/README.md

+# Description

+This is my CV(2017) as an app done using Ionic 3

+## How to use this template
 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

-## How to use this template

 *This template does not work on its own*.
 The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).